graph-genome/graph-genome.github.io/pantograph.md

 Our short-term goal is to extend the Pantograph tool to add features to make it easier to study the SARS-CoV-2 mutants as the situation develops.

 ![](img/Nested Inversions.PNG)

+*Mockup for Pantograph showing a Nested Inversion using Links for rearrangements.*
 ## What is the Pantograph Browser?

 Scientists frequently use Multiple Sequence Alignment (MSA) to compare many genomes simultaneously and highlight their differences.
 MSA works by inserting gaps in all individuals to allow space for unique sequence in one or more individuals.
 This technique can lead to **Reference Bias** in analyzing diverse sequences.
 Graph Genomes are a new way of storing an alignment between many sequences that can include **non-linear rearrangements**.
 For example, the middle of one sequence can be at the beginning of another sequence.
 Tools for Graph Genomes are still under development and can't reliably scale to thousands of individuals.
 Pantograph is the first graph genome browser design with the capability to **scale to thousands of individuals** and still show the individual's nucleotide sequence.
 This means it's uniquely suited to providing a global overview of species genetic diversity with the option to zoom in on small features.